dtrefilov-piterbyte/evhdparser/README.md

 This is a reverse engeneered Microsoft Vhdparser driver, which is originally used as a shim between storvsp (Storage Virtualization Service Provider) and vhdmp (VHD miniport driver).
-This shim enables us to write own filter drivers for virtual storages in Hyper-V (i.e. encrypting drivers).
+This shim enables us to write own filter drivers for virtual storages in Hyper-V (e.g. encrypting drivers, replication filters, changed blocked loggers etc.).

-Hyper-V clients (VMs) communicate with storvsp using SCSI protocol, this driver is used to filter I/O requests and pass it to the backing store.
-The whole architecture is briefly overviewed at http://download.microsoft.com/download/5/b/9/5b97017b-e28a-4bae-ba48-174cf47d23cd/vir049_wh06.ppt
+Storage service consumers (VMs) communicate with storvsp using SCSI protocol, this driver is used to filter I/O requests and pass it to the backing store.
+The whole architecture is briefly explained in presentation: http://download.microsoft.com/download/5/b/9/5b97017b-e28a-4bae-ba48-174cf47d23cd/vir049_wh06.ppt

-It seems that Microsoft had planned to implement an expandability of virtual storage services (as VMware does with VAIO SDK) and to enable third-party SAN developers to write their own enlightened I/O parser for their solutions.
+It seems that Microsoft had planned to implement an expandability of virtual storage services (as VMware does with VAIO SDK) and to enable third-party virtualization storage developers to write their own enlightened I/O parser for their solutions.
 But unfortunatelly StorVSP API has not become public.

 Caution